RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 You must have the following software installed:

--   Rocket Enterprise Developer for Eclipse (Linux). [*Click here*](https://www.microfocus.com/documentation/enterprise-developer/) to access the product Help and the release notes of Enterprise Developer.
+-   Rocket Enterprise Developer for Eclipse (Linux). [*Click here*](https://docs.rocketsoftware.com/bundle?cluster=true&labelkey=prod_enterprise_developer) to access the documentation for Enterprise Developer.
 -   A TN3270 terminal emulator to run the CICS application.
 This tutorial uses Rocket Host Access for the Cloud (HACloud), which is installed with Enterprise Developer, but you may use an alternative terminal emulator.

-**Using a remote enterprise server instance for the tutorials**
+**Using a Remote Enterprise Server Instance for the Tutorials**

 If you have an active firewall on the machine that is running your Directory Server and enterprise server instances, and you want remote clients to be able to connect to them, you must ensure that the firewall allows access to the ports that you are using.

 For example, Directory Server is configured, by default, to use port 86.
-Your must configure your firewall to allow TCP and UDP access to this port.
+You must configure your firewall to allow TCP and UDP access to this port.
 Similarly, the enterprise server instance you create as part of this tutorial, BANKDEMO, has listeners which use ports 9003 and 9023.
 For remote clients to be able to submit JCL jobs or connect a TN3270 terminal to these listeners, your firewall must permit access to these ports.

-We recommend that, if you want remote users to access Enterprise Server functionality through the firewall, you use fixed port values so that you can control access via these.
+If you want remote users to access Enterprise Server functionality through the firewall, we recommend that you use fixed port values, so that you can control access via these.

-## Enterprise Server security
+## Enterprise Server Security

 In this release, the Enterprise Server security features are enabled by default.
 Tutorials that use enterprise server regions, however, assume that Enterprise Server security is not configured.
 To perform this tutorial without modification, you must disable the default configured Enterprise Server security.
-See *To Disable the Default Enterprise Server Security Configuration* for more information.
+See *Disable the Default Enterprise Server Security Configuration* for more information.

-### Disable the default Enterprise Server security configuration
+### Disable the Default Enterprise Server Security Configuration

 > **Important**: Rocket Software does not recommend disabling Enterprise Server security permanently.
 If you disable the default Enterprise Server security to facilitate running tutorials then this should be performed on a network isolated machine.
 Re-enable security as soon as possible after completing the tutorial.
-See *To recreate the Default Enterprise Server Security Configuration* in the product documentation for steps on how to re-enable security.
+See *To Recreate the Default Enterprise Server Security Configuration* in the product documentation for steps on how to re-enable security.

 1. In an Enterprise Developer command prompt, run the command `DisableESDefaultSecurity.sh`.
 You will see a series of messages as the script disables default security.
-2. Restart MFDS and ESCWA to pick up the configuration changes.
+2. Restart the Directory Server and Enterprise Server Common Web Administration services to pick up the configuration changes.
 You will now be able to use ESCWA without having to log in.
 3. Restart any running enterprise server regions to have them pick up the configuration changes.
 Regions will no longer require credentials for starting/stopping and other actions.

 ## Starting the Eclipse Integrated Development Environment (IDE)